mathiascmoreira/FluentValidatorForJS/README.md

 # FluentValidatorForJS

-It is a simple, customizable and very easy-to-use JavaScript library for performing object validations using chained methods.
+It's a simple, customizable and very easy-to-use JavaScript library for performing object validations using chained methods.

 ## Get Started